 1. Title and subject area

 2. Purpose of the group

 6. Itemized Budget ($1000 max.)

-RIG and working group proposals are due by June 1 for the following academic year.
+RIG and working group proposals are due by May 1 for the following academic year.
 Preference is given to proposals related to the Center’s theme for that year.
-Proposals should be addressed to Michelle McKinley, email@example.com (CSWS Director), and Sangita Gopal, firstname.lastname@example.org (WOC Convenor).
+Proposals should be addressed to Michelle McKinley, email@example.com (CSWS Director) and Sangita Gopal, firstname.lastname@example.org (WOC Convenor).

 RIG Innovation Funding

 RIGs can apply for innovation funding (individually or in collaboration with other RIGs) of up to $6,000 on an annual basis.
 RIG coordinators and members should meet with CSWS staff during winter or spring term to discuss RIG activities of the past year, and plans for the future.

 RIGs seeking funding must submit a proposal containing the following:

 a) A 2-page proposal that includes the following:

 - A summary of the current year’s RIG activities.